mailgun/holster/tracing/README.md

 ## Why OpenTelemetry?
 It is the latest standard for distributed tracing clients.

-OpenTelemetry supercedes its now deprecated predecessor, [OpenTracing](https://opentracing.io).
+OpenTelemetry supersedes its now deprecated predecessor, [OpenTracing](https://opentracing.io).

 It no longer requires implementation specific client modules, such as Jaeger